Inflammation is the body’s natural way of reacting to irritation, injury, or infection, and of course, it is a natural part of healing.

 - It may help aid digestion

 - It may increase bone mass and reduce fracture rates

 - It may boost eye health and prevent cataracts and age-related macular degeneration

 - It may promote heart health, reduce blood pressure levels and relieve arterial stiffness

-Salmon contains higher amount of omega-3 fatty acids than most other type of fish or seafood, which makes it an effective food for combating inflammation, preventing chronic diseases, and keeping cholesterol in check.
+Salmon contains a higher amount of omega-3 fatty acids than most other types of fish or seafood, which makes it an effective food for combating inflammation, preventing chronic diseases, and keeping cholesterol in check.

 That aside, Salmon is also an excellent source of essential nutrients, including protein, vitamins B-12, B-3, D, potassium, antioxidants [astaxanthin], and selenium.